Scot returns to Malawi 60 years after helping win independence

 Colin Cameron, 84, received an official invitation 60 years to the day after he first arrived in the country on July 6, 1957.

-A law graduate of University of Glasgow, Cameron moved to work as a solicitor and legal practitioner in what was then the British protectorate of Nyasaland.
+A law graduate of Glasgow University, Cameron moved to work as a solicitor and legal practitioner.

-During his time in country he became unhappy with local apartheid practices and soon became involved in the growing movement for independence.
+During his time in Malawi, he became unhappy with apartheid practices and became actively involved in the movement for independence.

-In 1959, a State of Emergency was declared and members of the Nyasaland Africa Congress (NAC) – those supporting independence - were banned by the colonial authorities.
+In 1959, a State of Emergency was declared in Malawi - then called Nyasaland - and members of the Nyasaland Africa Congress – those supporting independence - were outlawed.

-After leaving Malawi in 1960, he was invited back to stand in the 1961 elections with the support of NAC leader Dr Hastings Banda, and was subsequently appointed minister of works and transport upon his victory.
+After leaving Malawi in 1960, Colin was invited back to stand in the 1961 elections with the support of local leader Hastings Banda, and subsequently appointed minister of works and transport on his victory.

-Cameron and his wife remained in Malawi until 1964 - the year Malawi declared independence - before returning to Scotland.
+Colin and his wife remained in Malawi until 1964, the year the country declared independence.